Why performance appraisal matters part 1

 When the former Chairman of the Federal Reserve, Alan Greenspan fronted a congressional committee about the causes of the 2008 Global Financial Crisis (GFC), he looked a wee bit sub-prime himself.
 He was dragged forth to explain why he'd done so little to avert the tsunami of silly debt that drowned Wall Street giants like Lehman Brothers, and pushed the world to the brink of an epic depression.
 Eleven years on, the recovery is brittle still.
 Governments and households are carrying enough debt to choke a donkey.
 Why did the Chairman ignore the brightly flashing signs?
 The reason, he said, was his faith in self-interest, a quality described memorably by Francis Bacon as the wisdom of rats.
 Greenspan believed the banks, as free entities, would not destroy themselves in an orgy of greedy stupidity.
 The instinct for self-preservation would kick in and Adam Smith's invisible hand would save the day.
 Unfortunately, the invisible hand was nowhere to be seen, but the rats were everywhere.

-The GFC is an example of the nonsense that happens whenever accountability is decapitated from responsibility.
-If the Chairman of the Fed had studied psychology as well as economics, he might have got a clue.
+The GFC is an example of the nonsense that happens when accountability and responsibility are disconnected.
+If Mr Greenspan had studied psychology, he might have got a clue.
 To scale Maslow's peak, most people need skin in the game.
-They need to be responsible and accountable.
+They need to be both responsible and accountable.
 Responsibility tells us what to do, and accountability sets the bar.
 Jump!
 How high?
 See that bar?
 If a person is responsible but unaccountable, performance draws air.
 It sucks, you know.
 But when responsibility and accountability are properly married, the seal snaps into place and the engine bears down.

 1. Journal of Humanistic Psychology Spring 1991 vol. 31 no. 2 112-113